dtrelogan/react-formstate/docs/datePickerExample.md

 # react-datepicker example

-unlike a standard html form input, [react-datepicker](https://github.com/Hacker0x01/react-datepicker) does not work with exclusively with string values and returns a [moment](http://momentjs.com/) rather than an event in its callback.
+unlike a standard html form input, [react-datepicker](https://github.com/Hacker0x01/react-datepicker):

+1. does not work exclusively with string values
+2. returns a [moment](http://momentjs.com/) rather than an event in its callback.

+to solve problem #1, use the 'noCoercion' feature to prevent values supplied to inputs from being coerced to strings.

+for problem #2, the best solution may vary. four methods are presented:

+## method 1 - override the change handler

-within react-formstate, the most straightforward way to deal with a nonstandard input is to override the framework generated change handler.
+the most straightforward way to deal with a nonstandard input is to override the framework generated event handler:

-in the case of react-datepicker, since it does not work with string values, the 'noCoercion' feature is also used.

-here is an example:

 ```jsx
 import React from 'react';